History of the Jews in Canada: Settlement (1783–1897)

 Prior to the British conquest of New France, Jews lived in Nova Scotia.
 There were no official Jews in Quebec because when King Louis XIV made Canada officially a province of the Kingdom of France in 1663, he decreed that only Roman Catholics could enter the colony.
-One exception was Esther Brandeau, a Jewish girl who arrived in 1738 disguised as a boy and remained a year before she was returned for refusing to convert.
+Esther Brandeau, a Jewish girl who arrived in 1738 disguised as a boy, remained for one year before she was returned for refusing to convert to Catholicism.
 The earliest subsequent documentation of Jews in Canada are British Army records from the French and Indian War, the North American part of the Seven Years' War.
-In 1760, General Jeffrey Amherst, 1st Baron Amherst attacked and seized Montreal, winning Canada for the British.
+In 1760, General Jeffrey Amherst and 1st Baron Amherst attacked and seized Montreal, winning Canada for the British.
 Several Jews were members of his regiments, and among his officer corps were five Jews: Samuel Jacobs, Emmanuel de Cordova, Aaron Hart, Hananiel Garcia, and Isaac Miramer.

 The most prominent of these five were the business associates Samuel Jacobs and Aaron Hart.
 In 1759, in his capacity as Commissariat to the British Army on the staff of General Sir Frederick Haldimand, Jacobs was recorded as the first Jewish resident of Quebec, and thus the first Canadian Jew.
 From 1749, Jacobs had been supplying British army officers at Halifax, Nova Scotia.
 In 1758, he was at Fort Cumberland.
 The following year, he was with Wolfe's army at Quebec.
 Remaining in Canada, he became the dominant merchant of the Richelieu valley and Seigneur of Saint-Denis-sur-Richelieu.
 Because he married a French Canadian girl and brought his children up as Catholics, Jacobs is often overlooked as the first permanent Jewish settler in Canada in favour of Aaron Hart, who married a Jew and brought up his children, or at least his sons, in the Jewish tradition.

 Lieutenant Hart first arrived in Canada from New York City as Commissariat to Jeffery Amherst's forces at Montreal in 1760.
 After his service in the army ended, he settled at Trois-Rivières, where he became a wealthy landowner and respected community member.
 He had four sons, Moses, Benjamin, Ezekiel and Alexander, all of whom would become prominent in Montreal and help build the Jewish Community.
 Ezekiel was elected to the legislature of Lower Canada in the by-election of April 11, 1807, becoming the first Jew in an official opposition in the British Empire.
 Ezekiel was expelled from the legislature with his religion a major factor.
 Sir James Henry Craig, Governor-General of Lower Canada, tried to protect Hart, but French Canadians saw this as an attempt of the British to undermine them and the legislature expelled Hart in both 1808 and following his re-election in 1809.
 The legislature then barred Jews from holding elected office in Canada until the passage of the 1832 Emancipation Act.